scientiac/scientiac.github.io/content/blog/masculism_and_feminism.md

 I was very scared to publish this in the internet, but, it's crucial to address these complex societal issues.
 They don't have easy solutions, but open dialogue is a vital step towards understanding the world we inhabit.

 This post is just the beginning of a larger conversation.
 I eagerly anticipate your responses and insights, as I recognize there's still much for me to learn.

+# Additions

+> ### **2024-09-18**
+>
+> *I decided to use the word "humanist" as a more neutral term to address similar values to feminism aiming to avoid the negative connotations some people associate with the word "feminist".
+The word "humanist" respects the feminist thought because it aligns with the feminist principles and by no means shadows the historical as well as ongoing struggles for women's rights.
+Feminism is in no way about female superiority or harming men, and to be a humanist is also being feminist without the mentioned wrong perspective of society and in general the male population.*
+>
+> *It is catered toward a male population who would hesitate to talk about feminism due to the polarization of the topic by the mass media.
+Understanding the values of "humanism" and providing the information that humanism is in fact feminism just hiding behind a curtain of insecurity of being misjudged for the looks and the negative protrayal.*